vipul2802/o365hq.com/content/blog/Worldwide Government Security.md

 receive and view the information and that critical data is not accidentally released or deleted.
 Policies can be customized and leveraged to automatically secure data according to compliance laws.
-Policies can be applied across Microsoft Office 365, Teams, Exchange Online, and SharePoint.
+Policies can be applied across Microsoft 365, Teams, Exchange Online, and SharePoint.

 ![](https://o365hq.com/images/743.png)